This post may contain affiliate links, full disclosure here.

 You can begin producing coffee after fine-tuning.
 Keep in mind that it could take anywhere from three to five years for your plants to produce fruit.
 Assume you intend to produce your coffee in the future.

-In that scenario, we recommend starting the process as soon as possible so that you can have a functioning coffee garden producing high-quality beans for the freshest coffee in a matter of years.
+In that scenario, I recommend starting the process as soon as possible so that you can have a functioning coffee garden producing high-quality beans for the freshest coffee in a matter of years.

 Purchase green coffee beans

 Green coffee beans are the best beans to preserve since they can last for years.
 Unfortunately, because green beans aren’t as common as roasted beans, finding top-quality green beans might be difficult.

 Please place them in mylar bags and top with a few oxygen absorbers once you have them.
 You can use a hot press to seal the packet because these mylar bags are easy to close.

 You’ll have to wait a little longer to eat the beans.
 To turn these beans into a brown color, roast them on top of a heat plate or in a roaster.
 After cooling and grinding the coffee, you can enjoy it.

 This process may not be simple or quick, but it will provide you with fresher coffee.
 To keep the green coffee bags safe from rodents, insects, and small animals, I recommend storing them in a large container.
 This ensures that the coffee is completely safe.